-Students will be introduced to ► SEMINAL APPROACHES IN IMAGE THEORY.
-They will get insight into ► concepts of CLASSICAL REPRESENTATION AND SIMULATION, especially with respect to painterly, photographic, cinematographic and digital media.
-They will ► connect IMAGES TO ACADEMIC/SCIENTIFIC THINKING (sociology, philosophy, history, cultural studies, gender studies, political theory).
-They will develop ► basic skills in the SYSTEMATIC DESCRIPTION OF IMAGE SOURCES.
-They will learn ► how to OPERATE WITH IMAGES IN THE HUMANITIES AND SOCIAL SCIENCES.
-Participants will get acquainted with ► ORIGINAL IMAGE SOURCES through two short field trips.
-They will train their ► ABILITY TO STRUCTURE, FORMULATE, AND EVALUATE arguments through in-class discussions, presentations, and written papers.
-They will have the opportunity to ► APPLY PRACTICAL KNOWLEDGE in the form of audio/visual works.
+Students will learn about \blacktriangleright SEMINAL APPROACHES IN IMAGE THEORY.
+They will be introduced to \blacktriangleright instances of REPRESENTATION AND SIMULATION in painterly, photographic, cinematographic and digital media.
+They will get insight into \blacktriangleright PICTORIAL WAYS OF THINKING (in sociology, philosophy, history, cultural studies, gender studies, and political theory).
+They will develop \blacktriangleright skills in the SYSTEMATIC DESCRIPTION OF IMAGE SOURCES, learn \blacktriangleright how to OPERATE WITH IMAGES IN THE HUMANITIES AND SOCIAL SCIENCES, and get acquainted with \blacktriangleright ORIGINAL IMAGE MATERIAL through two excursions.
+They will train their ability to \blacktriangleright FORMULATE AND EVALUATE arguments through in-class discussions, presentations and written papers.
+They will have the opportunity to \blacktriangleright APPLY THEIR PRACTICAL KNOWLEDGE in the form of audio/visual course works.